-As reported out in the Supplemental Crisis Report from FY22Q4, one person had not yet had services initiated from a waiver slot awarded in FY22Q2.
-The current update for this person is available below (Table 1).
+As reported out in the Supplemental Crisis Report from FY23Q2, one person had not yet had services initiated from a waiver slot awarded in FY23Q2.
+All other individuals from FY23Q1 have services initiated and were identified in the previous report.
+The current update for the 1 person is available below (Table 1).

-Table 1: FY22Q3: update on emergency waiver slot to meet needs of individuals discharging from hospital, CTH, or ATH and type of waiver services accessed
+Table 1: FY23Q2: update on emergency waiver slot to meet needs of individuals discharging from hospital, CTH, or ATH and type of waiver services accessed

-Person receiving waiver slot from REACH, ATH, or hospitalization Waiver service(s) accessed Person 3 Services not yet initiated mospitali, citi, or militarial type of warren services accessed Person receiving waiver slot Waiver service(s) accessed from REACH, ATH, or hospitalization Person 2 Group home 4 or less Person 3 Group home 4 or less, Group Day Supports
+Person receiving waiver slot from REACH, ATH, or Waiver service(s) accessed hospitalization Person 3 Group Home 4 or fewer, Group Day Supports